 Even if marauding bears the size of Volkswagens or venomous serpents longer than your leg are not part of your local threat array, nothing says, “Don’t screw with me, dude,” like the gaping maw of a proper shotgun.
 There are some viable applications for covertly packing truly serious firepower.
 A beater pawnshop shotgun, Choate Machine and Tool, and an evening in front of the TV with a needle and thread can leave you prepared for anything.

-This article is from the spring 2018 issue of Ballistic Magazine.
-To subscribe or purchase individual copies, please visit OutdoorGroupStore.com.
+This article on the sawed off shotgun is from the spring 2018 issue of Ballistic Magazine.
+For digital and print subscriptions, please visit OutdoorGroupStore.com.

 To correspond with his Battleline Tactical courses, Tanto took some time at SHOW Show...